Work Based and Integrative Studies (WBIS)

 What type of modules are available on this programme?

 Accreditation of Prior Certificated Learning (APCL).
 This is where someone has been on a course previously that carries Higher Education credits and which is relevant to their programme.
-For instance, they may have previously taken a HNC or done a module with the Open University.
+For instance, they may have previously taken a Foundation Degree or completed a module with the Open University.
 This credit can then be brought in to their programme and count as part of their pathway.

 Accreditation of Prior Experiential Learning (APEL).
 This is a way in which the WBIS programme is extremely helpful, as it is designed to help participants gain recognition for their previous learning, in the workplace, ‘on the job'.
 Most participants on WBIS are able to make significant claims for prior experiential learning, and one of the most important tasks at the outset of the programme for students and tutors to engage in is to determine the extent (and likely evidence for) APEL claims.
 Normally, Chester regulations allow up to half of an entire award to be claimed through accreditation of prior learning (whether APEL, APCL or a combination).